s170499/flask_openAi_api/README.md

 ## Testing flask
 - **Option 1**:You can and should replece the question to test the endpoint.

-- In Command Prompt run:"content":
+In Command Prompt run:"content":
 ```
 curl -X POST http://127.0.0.1:8000/ask \ -H "Content-Type: application/json" -d \ '{"content": "How does AI work?
 Explain it in simple terms."}' \
 ```
-- In PowerShell run:
+ In PowerShell run:
 ```
 curl -X POST http://127.0.0.1:8000/ask -H "Content-Type:application/json" -d '{\"question\":\"What is the capital of France?\"}'
 ```

--**Option 2**: Using pytest
+- **Option 2**: Using pytest
 ```
 docker-compose up --build
 pytest test.py